Integration with Angular

 Adding styles

-To make sure Kanban displays properly, add the necessary styles.
-You can do this by creating a kanban.component.css file in src/app/kanban/ and including these styles:
+To make sure Kanban displays properly, add the right styles.
+You can create a kanban.component.css file in src/app/kanban/ and include these styles for Kanban and its container:

 /* import Kanban styles */